Archives de catégorie : Bologna 2025 Children’s & YA

 (via Park, Fine & Brower)

-Deep in the mountains of the Lost Range, the small village of Reverie is beyond the reach of the sun.
-Every morning, the Starmaker—the village’s protector and only sorcerer—trudges across a vast glacier and pulls in sunlight over the peaks, providing Reverie with the light it needs to survive.
+Nestled deep in the snowy mountains of the Lost Range, the village of Reverie is a small miracle.
+Beyond the reach of the Sun, Reverie is dependent upon the magic of the mysterious Starmaker: every morning, he trudges across a vast glacier and pulls in sunlight over the peaks, providing the village with the light it needs to survive.

 Rachel Griffin is the New York Times bestselling author of The Nature of Witches, Wild is the Witch, and Bring Me Your Midnight.
 When she isn’t writing, you can find her wandering the Pacific Northwest, reading by the fire, or drinking copious amounts of coffee and tea.
 She lives in the Seattle area with her husband, dog, and growing collection of houseplants.